msucorey/jogger/docs/proposal.md

 ### Wireframe

 This app will consist of a single screen with game board, game controls, and nav links to the Github, my LinkedIn, and the About modal.
-Game controls will include Start and Reset buttons as well as a slider to control the speed.
+Game controls will include a Start button and keyboard directional controls to move the jogger.
 The main view will be a city or neighborhood organized into blocks and very reminiscent of a **Pac-Man** layout.

 ![wireframes](/docs/wireframe.png)